Key Takeaways:

 Hedgers use futures to reduce exposure to price movements in assets they already own or expect to buy or sell.
 A wheat farmer might sell wheat futures to lock in a selling price before harvest, protecting against the risk that prices fall by the time the crop is ready.
 An airline company might buy oil futures to lock in fuel costs, protecting against the risk that energy prices rise.
 In both cases, the futures contract reduces uncertainty by fixing the price in advance.

-Speculators play an important role in futures markets by providing liquidity — their willingness to take the other side of hedging trades ensures that markets function efficiently.
+Speculators play an important role in futures markets by providing liquidity, as their willingness to take the other side of hedging trades ensures that markets function efficiently.

 Futures contracts exist across a wide range of asset classes.